 - They want to feel comforted during difficult times

-- They want to make the world a better place
+- They want to make a difference in the world

 6) Get with the Times

+And oh, what a time we are in!
 Regardless of whether you run a church or a nonprofit, it is imperative that you remain relevant.
-If you aren’t changing with the times, you’re done for.
+This means adapting to the needs of the changing times we are in.
+If not, the future could be bleak.

 According to a 2016 Pew Research Center study, almost 60% of millennials search online when they are looking for a church.

-If your website is outdated or doesn’t work on mobile—or worse yet, if you don’t even have a website—you are hindering any marketing efforts you are making.
+If your website doesn’t work on mobile—or worse yet, if you don’t even have a website—you are hindering any marketing efforts you are making.

-7) Get Up Front & Personal with the Surrounding Community
+7) Get Personal with the Surrounding Community (but at a distance)

 It’s easy to become so focused on developing the community within your church or nonprofit that you forget one of the best ways to engage in marketing on a budget is to just go get involved in the community outside of your organization.

-Always be on the lookout for ways you can reach people in new and refreshing ways, and get out there and be there for your community.
-It won’t go unnoticed.
+Even in times of social distancing, be on the lookout for ways you can reach people in new and refreshing ways.
+Being there, especially now, for your community won’t go unnoticed.

 8) Have a Social Media Presence